Last Updated on March 19, 2021 by Julia Wilson

 Food intolerance is an adverse reaction to food, one of its ingredients or additives.
 It differs from a food allergy in that there is no immune system involvement.
 Food allergies typically cause nonseasonal itching, especially around the head and face, swollen and inflamed areas on the face and ears, hair loss due to itching, vomiting, strong-smelling feces, and diarrhea.

 A common food intolerance that many people have heard of is milk.
-This is because many mammals lack the enzyme necessary to digest the lactose in, which is the major sugar in milk.
+This is because mammals stop the production of lactase, the enzyme necessary to digest lactose, which is the major sugar in milk.

 Other causes of food allergies and intolerances in cats are fish, beef, eggs, wheat, and milk.
 Cats can become allergic and intolerant to foods they have eaten for a long period.